+We now live in the time of digitial engagement.
+It’s magical.
 This is one of the best times to be in the food business.
 As food entrepreneurs, there’s never been a time when you could engage with customers and keep the conversation going.
 Your cell phone gives you a variety of options when it comes to social media channels and building brand awareness.

 Few entrepreneurs use social media to stay connected customers.
 It all begins with the following:

 - Know your target audience